-In an effort to combat high inflation, the Federal Reserve raised its target interest rate by three-quarters of a percentage point for the third time in a row on Wednesday.
-The move brings the key interest rate to a range of 3% to 3.25%, the highest level in 14 years.
+In an effort to combat high inflation, the Federal Reserve raised its target interest rate by a quarter-point on Wednesday, March 22.
+The move brings the key interest rate to a range of 4.75% to 5%.

-This marks the fifth time that the United States’ central bank has adjusted interest rates in 2022.
+This marks the the ninth consecutive time that the United States' central bank has raised interest rates.

-A VERIFY reader recently reached out to the team to ask whether there’s a limit to how many times the Federal Reserve can raise interest rates in a year.
+A VERIFY reader asked whether there’s a limit to how many times the Federal Reserve can raise interest rates in a year.

 Is there a limit to how many times the Federal Reserve can adjust interest rates?